tusharxoxoxo/fluffy-potato-ts-primegean-kata/README.md

 # fluffy-potato-ts-primegean-kata
 this repo contains all the code i did while going through theprimegean the last algorithm course

+to see the new function that i have created on top of the existing kata-machine given theprimegean to all the participants of the course go to the following path src/day1/

 ## Developed live on twitch
 [ThePrimeagen](https://twitch.tv/ThePrimeagen)